Best Fiskars Hatchet For Kindling (tested with pics)

 Fiskars is a great choice If you need a kindling hatchet for the homestead, cottage, or camping.
 But Fiskars offers many options, and it’s not always clear what the best choice is.

-I tested the Fiskars X5, X7, X10, X11 and compared a few alternative versions of these models.
+I tested the Fiskars X5, X7, X10, and X11 and compared a few alternative versions of these models.

-The Fiskars X7 is ideal for kindling
+The Fiskars X7 is Ideal for Small Kindling

-The X7 is small, light, and a great all-around hatchet.
+The Fiskars X7 is small, light, and a great all-around hatchet.
 It can be handled easily by new and experienced users alike and is surprisingly capable in this role.
 It can split 4.5-5 inch pieces pretty easily.
 So you don’t need to worry about which log you start making kindling from.

 Fiskars X7 on a pile of kindling